 Say: scuba tank or cylinder

 As every certified diver knows, the air we breathe here on earth is only 21 percent oxygen.
 So it’s incorrect to say a diver breathes from an oxygen tank.
-The correct terminology is: air tank, scuba tank, bottle, or cylinder.
+The correct scuba gear terms are air tank, scuba tank, bottle, or cylinder.
 The only time a diver might breathe from a tank containing pure oxygen is at the surface following an emergency.

 The word flipper can refer to:

 - a cooking utensil

 - an appendage marine animals and mermaids have

 …but never the equipment divers wear over their feet.

 Swimmers wear goggles.
 Scuba divers use masks specifically made for exploring underwater at depth.

 - Scuba mask lenses are also made of tempered glass or other strong composite materials that can handle intense pressure.
 This is why you don’t want to use a snorkeling mask when diving.